wso2/docs-mg/en/docs/how-tos/endpoints/defining-a-backend-security-scheme.md

 #### Specifying basic authentication for API / resource level backend endpoints

 When an actual backend service of the API is protected using basic authentication, the basic authentication parameters (username and password) must be sent to the backend.
-Due to the latter mentioned reason, you need to define the endpoint security parameter in the OpenAPI using extensions.
+Hence, you need to define the endpoint security parameter in the OpenAPI using extensions.
 After you have defined the endpoint(s) using the `x-wso2-endpoints` extension, an API level or resource level endpoint will be able to refer to the defined endpoint.
 You need to define a name for the extension when defining an endpoint using the `x-wso2-endpoints` extension.
 The extension name that you specify will be used to pass the password when running WSO2 API Microgateway.
 The following is a sample on how to define and use endpoints by reference.

 **Define and refer endpoints**